Brian-Boyd/TechKudo/docs/final_project_notes.md

 TechKudo is a directory of technology companies, where they are located, where to find job openings and kudos from people that know the company.
 A job seekers starting point.

 #### TechKudo [tek koo doh]
-* an admiring personal remark from a person given to a technology company
+* an admiring personal remark from a person given to a technology compan

 ### How it Works:

 #### To find great companies: